oVirt/ovirt-site/source/db-issues/materializedviews.html.md

 In addition, you can create a file named create_materialized_views.sql under dbscripts/upgrade/post_upgrade/custom/ This file may include other custom materialized views settings and is executed by the create/upgrade database scripts.

-**NOTE: If from any reason you want to drop a Snapshot Materialized View that was setup in the product conext, you can always do that by calling DropMaterializedView in create_materialized_views.sql**
+**NOTE: If from any reason you want to drop a Snapshot Materialized View that was setup in the product context, you can always do that by calling DropMaterializedView in create_materialized_views.sql**

 ### Example